AbishekS10/AppiumBDDNative_MobileBrowser/README.md

  1) Framwork perform Android and mobile Browser Automation with Appium
  2) Sample App flow with Calculator APk and General Store APK
  3) Sample web flow with OrangerHRDemo portal
+ 4) Mobile and Web elements managed with POM
+ 5) Mobile and web DesiredCapabilities are maintained under Config.properties
+ 6) TestRunner with Tags and Allure report